20011004/TOT/info/README.md

 ## Issues

-It seems that there are not any btcaddress, we're investigating this.
+- It seems that there are not any btcaddress, we're investigating this;
+- As the crawler works, there could be false positives;